kaishx/wfa/README.md

 *Link back to my [Portfolio (github)](https://kaishx.github.io/#projects)*

+## Overview

+The project implements a Walk-Forward Analysis (WFA) for pairs trading with two acceleration paths: a Numba-optimized Python engine and a native C++ module.
+It performs rolling-window optimization, runs stationarity and mean-reversion checks, and executes millions of backtest iterations.
+I also built stress tests to compare Numba vs. native C++ performance under realistic loads.

 ## 1. Introduction & Thesis

 In 2024, I was introduced to a form of pseudo-gambling on the direction of the stock market by a friend.
 It was the two 3x leveraged semiconductor ETFs, SOXL & SOXS, which were extremely volatile products that could swing aggressively in either direction.